Pigeon Pea

 Perennial

 Pigeon Pea (Cajanus cajan) is a fast-growing, drought-resistant shrub that can reach up to 3-5 meters (10-16 feet) tall.
 It produces small, oval green to brown pods containing edible seeds, commonly used in traditional dishes.
 The plant is highly resilient, thriving in poor soils and restoring fertility through nitrogen fixation.
-It is valued for its ability to improve degraded land and its use as a windbreak. 🌞💧 Sun and Water Requirements: - Prefers full sun but can tolerate partial shade. - Grows best in well-drained, sandy or loamy soils. - Drought-tolerant but benefits from occasional deep watering during dry periods. ✂️🫘 Methods to Propagate: - **Seed**: Direct sowing is the most common method, with seeds germinating in 10-15 days. - **Cuttings**: Can be propagated from semi-hardwood cuttings for faster establishment. 🧑🌾👩🌾 When to Harvest: - Pods mature 4-6 months after planting. - Young green pods can be harvested for fresh consumption. - Dried seeds are ready for harvest when the pods turn brown and brittle.
+It is valued for its ability to improve degraded land and its use as a windbreak.
+Prefers full sun but can tolerate partial shade.
+Grows best in well-drained, sandy or loamy soils.
+Drought-tolerant but benefits from occasional deep watering during dry periods.
+Seed: Direct sowing is the most common method, with seeds germinating in 10-15 days.
+Cuttings: Can be propagated from semi-hardwood cuttings for faster establishment.
+Pods mature 4-6 months after planting.
+Young green pods can be harvested for fresh consumption.
+Dried seeds are ready for harvest when the pods turn brown and brittle.

 Good Neighbors